kodekloudhub/community-faq/docs/kke-100-days.md

 ### Free and Standard Plans

 The general rule across the entire KKE platform is **1 task per day**, irrespective of whether the task you do is a 100 days or a regular task.
+A day from the point of view of this platform begins at 00:00 UTC (05:30 IST).

 **Unlock Logic**
 * When a topic is added to **Active Practice, 1 task unlocks per day**